LongBu/AWS-MLS-C01-Study-Guide/README.md

     * ﻿﻿You define what "similar" means
     * ﻿﻿Measured by Euclidean distance
   * ﻿﻿Web-scale K-Means clustering
+  * Mostly used on numeric data that is continuous (note: image data is not numeric and is not continuous)

 Training input:
   * ﻿﻿Train channel, optional test